ramonmacias/gophercises/README.md

 This is an exercise of choos your own adventure, used gorilla mux for build a new server, use go templates for create a web application and apply a few small concepts about MVC using Go, also you have the option to run the same name on the terminal

+#### Link parser

+This is an exrcise in where I learnt of how to define an API, use a new package for get information of a HTML document, manage a tree structure and also use a the test package from the standard library to run all the samples